This article describes the general principles of Incredibuild licenses. To learn how to assign and manage your licenses, see Managing Licenses.

 CI Initiator: CI Initiators are specialized Initiator licenses for CI use cases.

-Packages: Some integrations and technologies require specific packages.
-These packages are required for each of your Initiators.
-Once purchased, they are automatically assigned to each Initiator.
+Packages Some integrations and technologies require specific packages.
+If one of these packages is included in your license, it applies to your entire Incredibuild environment.
 For more details, see Supported Tools.

 Some of these licenses are defined as Fixed or Floating: